riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 Our `for logged in users` tests check that a logged in link exists consisting of the user's name and that the new task input is available.

-Conversely the `for logged out users` tests contain a call to `logout` in the `before` block and then check for a login link and that the new task field does not show up.
+Conversely the `for logged out users` tests contain a call to `logout` in the `before` block and then checks for a login link and that the new task field does not show up.

 With these changes we have 3 tests failing.